The Fontvieille marquee was stormed by crazy games ending most often in 3 sets, the last match having ended at 2h30

 The surprise came from the Argentinian pair Gonzalo Díaz and Luciano Capra, who eliminated the world's fifth pair, Juan Martín Díaz and Cristian Gutiérrez (6/7, 6/4 and 6/4).

 World number one Fernando Belasteguin and Pablo Lima were a little heckled by Alonso-Martínez and Javier Ruiz (6/3 and 7/5).
 Lima certainly had the head at the birth of his first son.

 Paquito Navarro and Sanyo Gutiérrez in express mode who also qualified for the quarterfinals against Raul Marcos and Raul Díaz (6 / 2 6 / 1)

 One of the matches of the day was the huge confrontation between Maxi Grabiel and Ramiro Moyano against Franco Stupaczuk and Marcello Jardim.
 Decidedly this Jardim is exceptional with a game while touch, particularly slow and a Stup that makes us jumps kid!
 Finally the victory will go to the favorites: 6 / 2, 3 / 6 and 6 / 4.

-It took almost 3h for Miguel Lamperti and Juani Mieres to win against Gaby Reca and Juan Lebrón (2 / 6, 6 / 4 and 6 / 3).
-They will meet Willy Lahoz and Aday Santana who passed Sebastián Nerone and Alejandro Ruiz on the score of 6 / 1 and 7 / 6.
+It took nearly 3 hours of play for Miguel Lamperti and Juani Mieres to win against Gaby Reca and Juan Lebrón (2/6, 6/4 and 6/3).
+They will meet Willy Lahoz and Aday Santana who passed Sebastián Nerone and Alejandro Ruiz with a score of 6/1 and 7/6.

 Gonzalo Rubio who must give up